Sprunkles137/yomih_sekiro/character_sheet.md

 ### Ichimonji

 A simple, overhead strike.
 Long windup but deals heavy damage.
 Recovers posture with the initial step.
-Can be canceled into itself (Nimonji internally) to hit again.
+Can be canceled into a followup hit.

 - [x] Implement.
 - [ ] Animate.